xelys/WarframeTradeAssistant/README.md

 A. Uncheck "Install Firefox Extension" and "Install Chrome Extension" in Settings.
 Delete C:\Users\<your username>\App Data\Local\WarframeTradeAssistant folder.
 Better installer and uninstaller might come later.

+Q. Isn't there an official app?

+A. There is, however chat in it only works when it's in a foreground, preventing you from using your device for anything else, and there is no sound on getting a whisper.
+You also can't be logged into the app and the game at the same time.

 Q. Will this get me banned from Warframe?

 A. Only way in which this app interacts with Warframe is by taking a screenshot of the game's window every second, and analyzing the image to detect new private messages.
 If streaming the game is fine, then this, presumably, should be fine too.